 - Generating certificates for OpenVPN users.

-- OpenVPN web UI provides metrics for Prometheus, including certificates expiration date, number of connected/total users, and information about connected users.
+- OpenVPN web UI provides metrics for Prometheus, including the certificate’s expiration date, number of connected/total users, and information about connected users.

 - Specifying CCD (Client Config Directory) for each user.

-- Operating in a master/slave mode (syncing certs and CCD with other server).
+- Operating in a master/slave mode (syncing certs and CCD with other servers).

 - Specifying/changing password for additional authorization in OpenVPN.

-- Specifying the Kubernetes LoadBalancer if it’s used in front of the OpenVPN server.
+- Specify the Kubernetes LoadBalancer if it’s used in front of the OpenVPN server.

 If you’re wondering how you can easily install this handy web-based UI to manage your OpenVPN users, the easiest way is by using Docker.
-Of course, you need to have Docker and
+First, of course, you need to have Docker and docker-compose pre-installed.